The Three Sons

 His sons continued sleeping.

 Thus Nicholas left for his fields and began picking his eggplants and loading then onto the cart — by himself.
-The same thing happened for the onion and garlic crops.
+The same thing happened for the pumpkin and cantaloupe crops.

 By the end of autumn, Nicholas had managed to gather much of the harvest and deliver them to market, though many of them had become shriveled.